sympy/sympy/doc/src/guides/solving/reduce-inequalities-algebraically.md

-# Reduce a System of Inequalities for a Single Variable Algebraically
+# Reduce One or a System of Inequalities for a Single Variable Algebraically

-Use SymPy to reduce a system of inequalities for a single variable algebraically.
+Use SymPy to reduce one or a system of inequalities for a single variable algebraically.
 For example, reducing $x^2 < \pi$, $x > 0$ yields $0 < x <
 \sqrt{\pi}$.